MetPX/sarracenia/doc/deployment_2018.rst

 Use cases in the video, but not yet realized:

 - End user usage.
-A few trials were completed in early in 2017 leading to some re-design and now retesting.
+A few trials were completed in early in 2017 leading to some review, refactoring, and now retesting.

 - Data sets from sequencers have been waiting for end user use cases to be improved.